Taras-910/vacancy/README.md

 - UI API using additionally JSP, JSTL, DataTables plugin, jQuery, jQuery notification, Bootstrap, Ajax

 The task is:

-Build a vacancy search and choice system of 10 public resources:
+Build a vacancies search, choice and store in dataBase, which are collected from multiple public resources The most popular IT resources were selected:
-# Djinni, HH, Habr, DOU, LinkedIn, No Fluff Jobs, robota, Indeed, Jooble, Work.
+# Djinni, HH, Habr, DOU, LinkedIn, No Fluff Jobs, robota, Indeed, Jooble, Work

 2 types of users: admin and regular users
 Admin can input/delete/update/get a vacancies and users, reload DB by every reques (language, workplace) 1 time / 2 hours